 ITGC audit checklist: 6 controls you need to address

 Assess the risks to your IT operations and company infrastructure with an IT general controls audit.
-Download our checklist to help you remember what to include in the audit.
+Explore six controls to audit and key steps with this free checklist.

 What is the purpose of an ITGC audit?

 Audits are often performed with a focus on risk.
-Specifically, identifying potential risks, threats and vulnerabilities to IT operations, integrity of data, internal controls, automated controls and application controls are key objectives of an ITGC audit.
-Whether performed by internal auditors or an external audit firm, IT audit procedures are specific in their design, execution and focus on risk and operating effectiveness of the controls.
+Specifically, an ITGC audit identifies potential risks, threats and vulnerabilities to IT operations, data integrity, internal controls, automated controls, and application controls.
+Whether performed by internal auditors or an external audit firm, IT audit procedures are designed, executed and focused on the risk and operating effectiveness of the controls.

-Most of the controls listed in the following sections can prevent situations that threaten data center operations and identify areas for improvement.
-Results of the ITGC audit, whether performed internally or by an external auditor, provide a useful risk assessment of the IT infrastructure and how it supports business operations.
+Most of the controls listed in the following sections can help prevent threats to data center and IT infrastructure operations and identify areas for improvement.
+Results of the ITGC audit provide a useful risk assessment of the IT infrastructure and how it supports business operations.
+Post-audit, senior IT management will be better able to identify where resources should be used to improve IT performance.

 ITGC audit checklist

-The table below provides a sample checklist that can serve as a starting point for planning, scheduling and conducting an ITGC audit.
-Identifying controls to examine are among the first items to prepare in an audit.
+The table below provides a sample checklist to use as a starting point for planning, scheduling and conducting an ITGC audit.
+Identifying controls to examine is among the first items to prepare in an audit.

 The following sections provide additional details on the ITGC audit checklist above.